 Everyone knows that once the ecommerce website is live online, you need to get customers to arrive and begin buying.
 That means getting ‘traffic’ to the website.
 Yet, many first attempts start out ‘too big’ when building their online presence.
 A lot of budget can be blown by focusing on strategies that don’t yield a result.

-Our advice is that unless you are already a national or global business, it is best to start your ecommerce business locally.
+Our advice is that unless you are already a national or global business, it is best to start marketing your ecommerce business locally.
 This may, at first, seem counter-intuitive; however many of the contacts and even customers that one needs to get an ecommerce business going are much easier to set up when your business is tangible to them.

 Networking and building your business locally online is not only possible, it’s preferable to being another anonymous ecommerce startup.
 This is because other local websites can relate to a local business and local business people.
 You can actually go and visit the people who will be interested in your business; chat to them, organise link exchanges, and trial products with real shop customers.